 The Centerfor Women Veterans was established by Congress in November1994 by Public Law 103-446.

-- Monitor and coordinate VA’s administration of health care and benefits services, and programs for women Veterans.
+- To monitor and coordinate VA’s administration of health care and benefits services, and programs for women Veterans.

-- Serve as an advocate for a cultural transformation (both within VA and in the general public) in recognizing the service and contributions of women Veterans and women in the military.
+- To serve as an advocate for a cultural transformation (both within VA and in the general public) in recognizing the service and contributions of women Veterans and women in the military.

-- Raise awareness of the responsibility to treat women Veterans with dignity and respect.
+- To raise awareness of the responsibility to treat women Veterans with dignity and respect.

-- Monitor and coordinate with internal VA offices on their delivery of benefits and services to women Veterans.
+- Monitors and coordinates with internal VA offices on their delivery of benefits and services to women Veterans.

-- Liaison with other Federal agencies, state and local agencies and organizations, and non-government partners.
+- Liaisons with other Federal agencies, state and local agencies and organizations, and non-government partners.

-- Serve as a resource and referral center for women Veterans, their family and their advocates.
+- Serves as a resource and referral center for women Veterans, their family and their advocates.

-- Educate VA staff on women Veterans military contributions.
+- Educates VA staff on women Veterans’ military contributions.

-- Ensure that outreach materials portray and target women Veterans with images, messages, and branding in the media.
+- Ensures that outreach materials portray and target women Veterans with images, messages, and branding in the media.

-- Promote recognition of women Veterans’ military service and contributions by sponsoring activities and special events.
+- Promotes recognition of women Veterans’ military service and contributions by sponsoring activities and special events.

-- Coordinate meetings of the Advisory Committee on Women Veterans.
+- Coordinates meetings of the Advisory Committee on Women Veterans.